The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Heterogeneous Treatment Effects

 \section{Heterogeneous Treatment Effects}

 A conventional approach to study heterogeneous effects is to estimate linear interaction models.
-We start by estimating such models where our variables, one-by-one in separate regressions, are interacted with a displacement dummy.
-Estimated interaction terms are reported in Figures \ref{Appfig1_ATE_Het1} and \ref{Appfig1_ATE_Het2}.
+Figure \ref{Appfig1_ATE_Het1} reports estimates from such models where our variables, one-by-one in separate regressions, are interacted with a displacement dummy.
 Dummies are kept as they are, whereas all other variables are standardized to mean 0 and standard deviation 1.
 The estimated interaction terms are, with few exceptions, statistically and economically significant as predictors of heterogeneous displacement effects.
 The continuous variables with the largest estimates (in absolute values) are age (older workers lose more), schooling (educated workers lose less), routine intensity (routine workers lose more), population density (workers in urban areas lose less), tenure (longer-tenured workers lose more) and industry cycle (losses are smaller in growing industries).
 The dummy variables with the largest effects are the industry indicators for manufacturing (larger negative effects) and education, health and public administration (smaller effects in publicly funded industries).
-All of these estimates are in line with previous research, and broadly in line with the theoretical framework we outlined above.
+All of these estimates are broadly in line with previous research and our stylized theoretical framework.
 In some cases, different variables may plausibly capture the same causal processes (e.g., age and tenure), but in other cases it is more likely that the causes are different (e.g., age and publicly funded industries).

-A key challenge is how to make sense of so many separate dimensions of heterogeneity.
-Furthermore, the underlying heterogeneity may be even more complex since these estimates ignore the potential for higher order interactions and non-linearities.
-We could gradually make the linear model richer by introducing more interaction terms and higher order interactions in the same model.
-To provide a systematic approach to the data, we instead move to the GRF, which is ideal for our purposes as it is designed to handle settings with complex treatment-effect heterogeneity without imposing specific parametric functional forms.
+A key challenge is how to handle so many dimensions of heterogeneity, particularly when many dimensions are highly correlated with one another.
+Furthermore, the underlying heterogeneity may be even more complex due to higher order interactions and non-linearities.
+We could gradually make the linear model richer by introducing more interaction terms and higher order interactions in the same model but as a more systematic approach to the data, we instead move to the GRF.\footnote{One alternative is to include all variables simultaneously in a simple multivariate specification that interacts the treatment with each variable.
+The heterogeneity patterns emerging from this approach—which ignores potential overfitting—partly differ from the GRF results reported below.}